jncraton/artificial-intelligence-cpsc3520/lectures/01-intro.md

 - Name
 - Favorite thing you did over break?
-- What are you hoping to take away from this class
+- What are you hoping to take away from this class?

 ---